Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

    do the same thing as everyone else and host it somewhere else using your own automated deployment scripts.
 7. Follow this [tutorial](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-create-ssh-deploy-key)
    to create your "deploy keys" to the other repository.
+Your deploy key goes into the static repository, and your private key goes in your backend/monolithic repo.
+Like this one.
 8. Finally, run: `npm run watch`.
 Now, while you're developing your frontend or backend, everything should just auto build.
 You may want to save your JS file to reload though (like with Python files